imranrazik/imranrazik.github.io/index.md

 I'm also a PhD student and member of the Carter Lab at Ohio State University in Columbus, OH, USA.

 For my dissertation, I work with common vampire bats to answer three **primary research questions**: <br/>
-1. *How do we quantify among-individual variation in cooperative traits that depend on both partner identity and availability?*
+1. *How should we define among-individual variation in cooperative traits when cooperation is a function of both actor and receiver identity?*
-2. *Which factors (such as age, association, or cooperativeness) are most important for predicting the development of new social bonds in vampire bats?*
+2. *Which factors (such as age, association, or cooperativeness) are most important for predicting the development of new social relationships in vampire bats?*
 3. *Can we control partner choice in vampire bats by experimentally manipulating opportunities to cooperate?*

 For more info on what the bats and I might be up to, check for updates [here](https://imranrazik.github.io/Blog.html) <br/>